Not all courses are offered each year. Make sure to check the updated tentative course offering page each year.

 CENG 122.
 Separation Processes (4) Principles of analysis and design of systems for separation of components from a mixture.
 Topics will include staged operations (distillation, liquid-liquid extraction), and continuous operations (gas absorption, membrane separation) under equilibrium and nonequilibrium conditions.
 Prerequisites: Admission to the major and grades of C– or better in CENG 100, CENG 102, CENG 101C.
 Priority enrollment given to Chemical Engineering majors.

 CENG 124A.
 Chemical Plant and Process Design I (4) Principles of chemical process design and economics.
 Process flow diagrams and cost estimation.
 Computer-aided design and analysis.
 Representation of the structure of complex, interconnected chemical processes with recycle streams.
 Ethics and professionalism.
 Health, safety, and the environmental issues.
-Prerequisites: Admission to chemical engineering major and grades of C– or better in CENG 113, CENG 122, or consent of instructor.
+Prerequisites: Admission to chemical engineering major and grades of C– or better in CENG 113, CENG 122.
 Priority enrollment given to Chemical Engineering majors.

 CENG 124B.
 Chemical Plant and Process Design II (4) Engineering and economic analysis of integrated chemical processes, equipment, and systems.
 Cost estimation, heat and mass transfer equipment design and costs.
 Comprehensive integrated plant design.
 Optimal design.
 Profitability.
 Prerequisites: Admission to chemical engineering major and grade of C– or better in CENG 124A.
 Priority enrollment given to Chemical Engineering majors.